-- 1. How should 'cyclone' and 'cyclone-related flooding' be defined for the purposes of defining the reinsurance pool's coverage? - 2.
-Should storm surge be covered by the pool and included in a definition of 'cyclone-related flooding'? - 3.
-Is it desirable for the use of standard definitions of 'cyclone' and 'cyclone-related flooding' to be required in policies covered by the pool? - 4.
+- 1. How should 'cyclone' and 'cyclone-related flooding' be defined for the purposes of defining the reinsurance pool's coverage?
+This should be a named cyclone for insurance purposes to cover cyclone and cyclone related events. - 2.
+Should storm surge be covered by the pool and included in a definition of 'cyclone-related flooding'?
+Yes it should be covered if it is a result of a cyclonic event. - 3.
+Is it desirable for the use of standard definitions of 'cyclone' and 'cyclone-related flooding' to be required in policies covered by the pool?
+Definitely, policies should have clear and standardised definitions regarding cyclones and cyclone related damage. - 4.
 Are there any difficulties which may arise from including home building, home contents, or residential strata policies in the reinsurance pool and how should the scope of this coverage be clarified? - 5.
 Are insurers able to separately price or estimate the value of the property component of business insurance packages? - 6.
 Are insurers able to separately price or estimate the value of the residential and small business components of mixed-use strata title policies? - 7.
 Are there any difficulties which may arise from including mixed-use strata title policies in the reinsurance pool and how should the scope of this coverage be clarified? - 8.
 How should 'small business' be defined for the purposes of eligibility? - 9.
 Are there any difficulties which may arise from including small business property insurance policies in the reinsurance pool and how should the scope of this coverage be clarified?